freeCodeCamp/freeCodeCamp/guide/english/agile/scrummasters/index.md

 - Setting up retrospectives, sprint reviews or sprint planning sessions
 - Shielding the team from interruptions during the sprint
 - Making sure that obstacles that affect the team are removed, by doing it themselves or helping the team learn how to handle the obstacle
-- Assisting the product owner with understanding the practice of writing, splitting, and prioritizing
+- Assisting the product owner with understanding the practice of writing, splitting, and prioritizing user stories
 - Encouraging collaboration between the Scrum team and product owner .

 Typically a Scrum Master will ask the following qustions: